teknowledgist/TeknowTools/AutoReboot/Readme.md

 Many users in my workplace are "forgetful professor" types.
 They are so focused on the cutting-edge or educational problems/research they are paid to do, they don't consider details like computer (or even solar) schedules.
 They have desktop computers that are always on with multiple, partially finished email/documents open.
 Their schedules may have them in the office only some days and/or they have a somewhat unexpected need to run multi-day computations.
 Forcing a reboot with such a "small" window of notice would simply not be acceptable.
 Setting up different SCCM client settings schedules and keeping track of (and modifying!) who should be in which and/or disseminating information on when it is "safe" to start computations would be a nightmare too.
 And forget teaching them anything.  ;-)

-This process is very forgiving and not dependent (once deployed) on GPO (i.e. off campus  laptop computers still check).
-A local administrator (i.e. without IT approval) can configure a machine to never reboot, and the process can be delayed/halted within seconds in case of emergencies.
+The process I have created and outlined here is very forgiving and not dependent (once deployed) on GPO (i.e. off campus  laptop computers still go through the process).
+A local administrator (i.e. without IT approval) can configure a machine to never reboot, and the process can be delayed/halted within seconds by any logged in user in case of emergencies.

-Essentially, I believe users don't want to avoid necessary reboots and remain vulnerable; They just want to do it on their schedule and need firm, clear reminders of the need.
+Essentially, I believe users don't want to totally avoid necessary reboots and remain vulnerable; They just need time to accept the eventuality and want to do it somewhat on their schedule, and they need firm, clear reminders of the need.

 #### Summary of the process
 1. A scheduled task is pushed at start-up through Group Policy (running a script) to run one hour after any user logs in.
 If changes need to be made to the script without waiting for machines to reboot, it can also be pushed through SCCM.
-2. The task runs a local script ("installed" by the former script) that checks for several indicators of a pending reboot.
+2. The task runs a local script (that is "installed" by the former script) that checks for several indicators of a pending reboot.
-    1. **If a reboot is NOT pending**, the script sets/modifies another scheduled task to re-run itself in 4 hours.
+    1. **If a reboot is _NOT_ pending**, the script sets/modifies another scheduled task to re-run itself in 4 hours.
-    2. **If a reboot is pending**, [an initial window](https://cdn.rawgit.com/teknowledgist/TeknowTools/master/AutoReboot/InitialWindow.png) pops up informing the user of the need to reboot and gives them a choice to reboot immediately, or "snooze" for 4 hours.
+    2. **If a reboot _is_ pending**, [an initial window](https://cdn.rawgit.com/teknowledgist/TeknowTools/master/AutoReboot/InitialWindow.png) pops up informing the user of the need to reboot and gives them a choice to reboot immediately, or "snooze" for 4 hours.
 3. If the user chooses to "snooze", **they have now acknowledged** that they know the computer needs a reboot.
 4. The acknowledgement initiates a deadline (defaults to Friday at 5pm) for automatically rebooting the system.
 Whether the Friday is the current week or next depends on when the acknowledgement occurred (see [Note #2](#Notes)).
 5. After 4 hours, [a second window](https://cdn.rawgit.com/teknowledgist/TeknowTools/master/AutoReboot/FurtherWindows.png) will appear with a countdown indicating the remaining time until auto-reboot.